-- Does my organisation consider all partners equally important in decision-making processes within the project? - Is each participant from my organisation, department or institution equally heard in project meetings? - Does each participant have enough time to present their ideas or doubts about processes and activities within the project?
+- Do I consider all partners equally important in decision-making processes within the project? - Is each participant from my organisation, department or institution equally heard in project meetings? - Does each participant have enough time to present their ideas or doubts about processes and activities within the project?